 NILE's marketing focuses in particular on the handcrafting that goes into its products.
 Whenever possible, NILE places orders with factories that offer jobs to people who need a protected environment to do their work.
 We are able to realize many things thanks only to this valuable cooperation.
 A real win-win-situation.

-NILE sends all packages with pro clima and pays the corresponding surcharge for each package.
-Swiss Post then invests 100% of these funds into selected climate projects or high-quality emission certificates.
-This compensates fully for the CO₂ emissions that come from shipping online purchases and ensures that NILE packages are sent without harming the climate.
-Every year, NILE Clothing AG receives a certificate from Swiss Post stating the amount of CO₂ compensation it has purchased by using pro clima.
+NILE sends all packages in Switzerland with pro clima-shipment from Swiss Post, in Europe with UPS carbon neutral, and pays the corresponding surcharge for each package.
+The companies invest 100% of these funds into selected climate projects or high-quality emission certificates.
+This compensates fully for the CO₂ emissions and ensures a carbon-neutral shipping.